WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 - The first screen after installation gives users a clear next step.
 - The pasted My Apps test flow works before you create a pull request in this repository.

+### Tips

+- For plugins with build steps such as `composer install`, `npm install`, or `npm run build`, test the built copy rather than the raw source.
+- A `dist` branch can be a good target for built files.
+For example, [Personal CRM's build-dist workflow](https://github.com/akirk/personal-crm/blob/main/.github/workflows/build-dist.yml) installs Composer dependencies, commits `vendor/`, and pushes the result to `dist/<branch>`.
-For plugins that need build steps such as `composer install`, `npm install`, or `npm run build`, a `dist` branch can be the easiest target.
-During development, a Blueprint can use a `git:directory` resource, as in the [My Apps Blueprint](https://github.com/akirk/my-apps/blob/main/blueprint.json), with `refType` set to `branch` and `ref` pointing at any GitHub branch you want to test.
-For example, [Personal CRM's build-dist workflow](https://github.com/akirk/personal-crm/blob/main/.github/workflows/build-dist.yml) installs Composer dependencies, commits `vendor/`, and pushes the result to `dist/<branch>`, so a Blueprint can point `ref` at a built branch such as `dist/main`.
-Use `targetFolderName` when the plugin folder name should stay stable.
+- During development, a Blueprint can use a `git:directory` resource, as in the [My Apps Blueprint](https://github.com/akirk/my-apps/blob/main/blueprint.json), with `refType` set to `branch` and `ref` pointing at any GitHub branch you want to test.
+- Use `targetFolderName` when the plugin folder name should stay stable.

 If the plugin should be installed from the WordPress.org Plugin Directory, submit it there first.
 WordPress.org expects a complete plugin ZIP, a valid WordPress.org account, a checked email address, and compliance with the Plugin Directory guidelines.
 Once the plugin has an approved directory slug, My WordPress can install it with the `wordpress.org/plugins` resource.